JSzajek/AStar-Pathfinding-Godot/README.md

 # AStar Implementation-Godot #
 An AStar Pathfinding implementation in Godot game engine.

-This was done in an attempt to improve upon the current Godot game engine's 3d pathing navigation.
+This is an rework of the previous attempt at 3d path finding within the Godot game engine - Version 3.2.
-As well as utilizing Godot's C++ bindings for better performance.
+It utilizes C# over gdscript along with loaded C++ libraries containing AStar pathfinding algorithm.
+In attempts to bring a more performant 3d path finding in the Godot game engine.

 ### Capabilities / Advantages: ###
 * Naive Binary Heap - to increase path-node comparison efficiency